What to Know About Tax Breaks for College Students and Parents

 Private loans from family, friends, or employer plans do not count toward this deduction.
 The student must also be enrolled at least half time.

-Other Education-Related Tax Benefits
+Are There Any Other Tax Benefits for College?

-In addition to tax credits and deductions, there are other ways to help offset taxes when paying for higher education.
+In addition to college tax credits and deductions, there are other ways to help offset taxes when paying for higher education.

 You can also invest in an education savings bond program.
 With this program, you may be able to exclude interest from income when the qualified savings bonds are redeemed to pay for higher education expenses.